trozler/myfpl-cli/README.md

 ## Configuration options

 - -g, --gameweek
-  - See how your gameweek is going before fpl updates, by viewing your real time score, adjusted for preliminary bonus and substitutions.
+  - See how your gameweek is going before fpl updates, by viewing your real time score, adjusted for bonus and substitutions.
 - -t, --team
   - Plan for future gameweeks by viewing transfers made, chips avialable, currently selected team and more.
 - -l, --live
   - Check out your league standings before fpl updates.
-All standings are based on real time scores, which are adjusted for preliminary bonus and substitutions.
+All standings are based on real time scores, which are adjusted for bonus and substitutions.
 - -f, --fixture
   - Get real time scores from PL fixtures.
 - -c, --clear